gaepdit/gaepdit.github.io/web-apps/use-https.md

 [It is recommended](https://hstspreload.org/#deployment-recommendations) to ramp up the **max-age** value stepwise to 1 week, 1 month, and finally 2 years, fully testing each for the enable time period.

-## TL;DR
+## Final `web.config` file

-**Do NOT copy and paste the following without first reading the above and testing your site thoroughly.
+**Do NOT just copy and paste the following without first reading the above and testing your site thoroughly.
 This is provided for reference only.**

 Once complete, the `web.config` file should look similar to the following (unrelated settings have been removed):